-I know that this is an old joke about life in the trenches, it’s one that I myself heard when I was a young lad some 50 years ago, but as this year marks the 100th anniversary of the start of the First World War, I think it’s an appropriate addition to our collection of great and classic jokes.
+I know that this is an old joke about life in the trenches, it’s one that I myself heard when I was a young lad some 50 years ago, but as we have now reached the 100th anniversary of the start of the First World War, I think it’s an appropriate addition to our collection of great and classic jokes.

 Life in the trenches during the First World War was pretty bad.
 You were either being shot at, or worse you had to go over the top and rush headlong into a wall of lead to attack the enemy.
 Even on a quiet day (if there was such a thing), the rain and wet and general conditions there were pretty miserable.